FAT BIKE STACK and REACH

 Let me start out by stating I created this web page to share information freely with the Fat Bike community, to help everyone get fitted to the right Fat Bike.

-Our driving force is to advocate and help people find the best fitting bikes and gear, so they have the best experience with the sport of Fat Biking, and it becomes a new pass-time for time... hopefully 4-seasons year !!
+Our driving force is still to advocate and help people find the best fitting bikes and gear, so they have the best experience with the sport of Fat Biking, and it becomes a new pass-time for everyone 4 seasons of the year.

 The Journey that created these Charts